Turkish police battle protesters after Erdogan warning

 The protests, during which demonstrators used fireworks and petrol bombs, have posed a stark challenge to Erdogan's authority and divided the country.
 In an indication of the impact of the protests on investor confidence, the central bank said it would intervene if needed to support the Turkish lira.

-Erdogan, who denies accusations of authoritarian behavior, declared he would not yield.
+Erdogan, who denies accusations of authoritarian behaviour, declared he would not yield.

 "They say the prime minister is rough.
 So what was going to happen here?
 Were we going to kneel down in front of these (people)?"
 Erdogan said as action to clear the square began.